-$$f = (1-p)^{k}$$
+$$f = (1 - p)^{k}$$

-= $(1-p)^{(-\ln p) \cdot (m/n)}$ = $\left(e^{-\ln(p) \cdot \ln(1-p)}\right)^{m/n}$ .
+= $(1 - p)^{(-\ln p) \cdot (m/n)}$ = $\left(e^{-\ln(p) \cdot \ln(1-p)}\right)^{m/n}$.
 (1)

-From the symmetry of this expression, it is easy to check that p = 1/2 minimizes the false positive probability f.
-Hence, the optimal results are achieved when each bit of the Bloom filter is 0 with probability (roughly) 1/2.
+From the symmetry of this expression, it is easy to check that p = 1/2 minimizes the false positive rate f.
+Hence the optimal results are achieved when each bit of the Bloom filter is 0 with probability (roughly) 1/2.

-Note that Bloom filters are highly effective even if m = cnfor a small constant c, such as c = 8.
-The obvious approach when more bits are available is to simply hash each element into $\Theta(\log n)$ bits and send a list of hash values.
-Bloom filters can allow significantly fewer bits to be sent while still achieving a very good false positive probability.
+Note that Bloom filters are highly effective even if m = cn for a small constant c, such as c = 8.
+An alternative approach if more bits are available is to simply hash each item into $\Theta(\log n)$ bits and send a list of hash values.
+Bloom filters can allow significantly fewer bits to be sent while still achieving very good false positive rates.

-B. Compressed Bloom Filters
+2.2 Compressed Bloom filters

 Our optimization above of the number of hash functions k is based on the assumption that we wish to minimize the failure of a false positive as a function of the array size m and the number of objects n.
 This is the correct optimization if we consider the Bloom filter as an object residing in memory.
 In the Web cache application, however, the Bloom filter is not just an object that resides in memory, but an object that must be transferred between proxies.
 This fact suggests that we may not want to optimize the number of hash functions for m and n, but instead optimize the number of hash functions for the size of the data that needs to be sent, or the transmission size.
 The transmission size, however, need not be m; we might be able to compress the bit array.
-Therefore, we choose our parameters to minimize the failure probability after using compression.
+Therefore we choose our parameters to minimize the failure probability after using compression.

-Let us consider the standard uncompressed Bloom filter, which is optimized for $k = (\ln 2) \cdot (m/n)$ , or, equivalently, for p = 1/2.
+Let us consider the standard uncompressed Bloom filter, which is optimized for $k = (\ln 2) \cdot (m/n)$, or equivalently for p = 1/2.
 Can we gain anything by compressing the resulting bit array?
-Under our assumption of good random hash functions, the bit array appears to be a random string of m 0's and 1's, with each entry being 0 or 1 independently with probability 1/2.
-Hence, compression does not gain anything for this choice of k.
+Under our assumption of good random hash functions, the bit array appears to be a random string of m 0's and 1's, with each entry being 0 or 1 independently with probability 1/2.1 Hence compression does not gain anything for this choice of k.